reunu/tech-reference/dashboard/README.md

 ### Activating Debug Mode

 Debug mode can be activated by:
-1. Setting the Redis key: `LPUSH scooter:dashboard-mode debug`
+1. Push to the command list: `LPUSH scooter:dashboard-mode debug`
-2. The dashboard will switch to debug view immediately
+2. The dashboard uses BLPOP to read from this list and switches to debug view
-3. Debug data is stored in a Redis sorted set
+3. The dashboard then writes the mode to `dashboard:mode` as confirmation

 ### Debug Data Structure